The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: introduction

 \section{introduction}

 In nonlinear and interactive linear models the partial (ceteris paribus) effects of interest often vary with respect to the underlying covariates.
 For example, consider a binary response model with conditional choice probability $\Pr(Y = 1 \mid X) = F(X\transp \beta)$, where $Y$ is a binary response variable, $X$ is a vector of covariates, $F$ is a distribution function such as the standard normal or logistic, and $\beta$ is a vector of coefficients.
 The partial or predictive effect (PE) of a marginal change in a continuous covariate $X_j$ with coefficient $\beta_j$ on the conditional choice probability is which generally varies in the population of interest with the covariate vector $X$, as $X$ varies according to some distribution, say $\mu$.
 A common empirical practice is to report the average partial effect (APE), as a single summary measure of the PE (e.g., \citen[Chap.
-2]{wooldridge:text}).
-However, this measure completely disregards the heterogeneity of the PE and may give a very incomplete picture of the impact of the covariates.
+2]{wooldridge:text}), or to report effects for some groups (e.g., \citen{angrist2008mostly}).
+However, the APE completely disregards the heterogeneity of the PE and may give a very incomplete picture of the impact of the covariates.

 In this paper we propose complementing the APE by reporting the entire set of PEs sorted in increasing order and indexed by a ranking with respect to the distribution of the covariates in the population of interest.
 These sorted effects correspond to percentiles of the PE,